Transparent dark purple Travel Guide by Insurte logo

 • Make sure you meet the visa requirements.

-Americans studying abroad for a year in Florence must apply for a long stay visa for Italy.
-There are a few qualifications that applicants need to meet, which we will go over later in this guide.
+Americans studying abroad for a year in Florence must apply for a long-stay visa for Italy.
+Unless enrolled in a foreign institution, they also need to apply for residence.
+There are a few qualifications that will need to be met, which are detailed further on this page.

 • Find a course/educational program.